diondokter/device-driver/README.md

 ### 0.6.0 (26-05-24)

 - *Breaking*: Renamed the macros so they don't include the word 'register'
-- Added a way to define macros
+- Added a way to define commands

 ### 0.5.3 (08-01-24)